Multnomah County Library provides a variety of services for people with disabilities.

 The library has many options for managing accounts, including longer loan and hold periods.
 Please contact us for details.

 Patrons who need assistance browsing the collection due to a disability may make an appointment with staff for one-on-one help.
-Contact your neighborhood library to make an appointment.
+Contact us to make an appointment.

 Blindness and low vision